benliao1/HV-Enclosure/docs/assembly_instructions.md

 ## Step 2: The Cover

-Assemble the section shown in the image below, with annotations indicating the lengths of the 20 series beams, the locations of the 4 L brackets, and the locations of the M5 bolts that are bolted into the cover top acrylic panel.
-Make sure that before closing the rectangle of 20 series beams, you put three T nuts into the inside edge of the 61.6 cm beams for securing the side panels at the end.
-Also make sure that you put four T nuts in the back of the top 100 cm beam for connection with the hinges.
+Assemble the section shown in the image below, with annotations indicating the lengths of the 20 series beams (in red), the locations of the 4 L brackets (in blue), and the locations of the M5 bolts that are bolted into the cover top acrylic panel (in green).
+The purple arrows indicate the locations of the holes where the side panels are to be screwed in.
+The purple circle indicate the locations of 4 T nuts that need to inserted into the back of the top 100 cm beam which will accomodate the screws for the hinges in a later step.

 ![cover-diagram](https://raw.githubusercontent.com/benliao1/HV-Enclosure/master/docs/screenshots/cover.png)

 Assemble the two hinge assemblies, connect them with the electronics support bar, and attach the button board assembly as shown in the annotated image below.
 The 3D-printed button board holder should be connected to the 15 cm beam with 10mm M5 bolts.
-Use the 3-56 bolts to secure the Button Board to the button board holder into the top and bottom holes of the button board holder (the three middle holes are for the 3 leads of the lever switch).
+Use the #3-56 bolts to secure the Button Board to the button board holder into the top and bottom holes of the button board holder (the three middle holes are for the 3 leads of the lever switch).
 The lengths of the beams are annotated on the diagram, along with the locations of the L brackets.
 The purple circles indicate the locations of T nuts for connection with the electrical boxes later; four on the front of the beam, and four on the back of the beam.
-Make sure that you use 4 M5-0.8 10mm flat-head screws to attach the hinges to the the 6 cm beams.
+Make sure that you use 4 M5-0.8 10mm **flat-head screws** to attach the hinges to the the 6 cm beams.

 ![hinge-assembly-diagram](https://raw.githubusercontent.com/benliao1/HV-Enclosure/master/docs/screenshots/hinge_assembly.png)

-Connect the hinge assembly to the cover with the remaining M5-0.8 10mm flat-head screws.
+Connect the hinge assembly to the cover with the remaining M5-0.8 10mm **flat-head screws**.
 Step 2 is complete when the assembly looks like the image below.

 ![cover-assembly-complete](https://raw.githubusercontent.com/benliao1/HV-Enclosure/master/docs/screenshots/cover_assembly_complete.png)